zcattacz/PJON_wiki/Transmit-data.md

   bus.update();
 ```

-To send a string to another device connected to the bus simply call `send()` function passing the ID you want to contact, the string you want to send and its length:
+To send a string to another device connected to the bus simply call `send()` function passing the id you want to contact, the string you want to send and its length:
 ```cpp
 bus.send(100, "Ciao, this is a test!", 21);
 ```